zdk/rm-safely/README.md

-# rm-hook
+# rm-safely

 `rm` safely.

-rm-hook is a safety alias to prevent the accidental deletion of important files by wrap around your system /bin/rm
+rm-safely is a safety alias to prevent the accidental deletion of important files

-Recovering files is possible because this will instead copy your files and directory to /tmp/.rm-trash/ instead of hard delete.
+Not altertive tool this is just wrapping around your standard system `/bin/rm` which should already be with you everywhere.

+Note that, current implementation saves files in /tmp/.rm-trash which gets cleared on reboot.

 # Install